Harry-Ashley/adversa-guardrail-degradation/README.md

 **Self-judging.** In every conversation, one of the three judges is the same model being evaluated as a victim.
 Claude judges Claude's responses, GPT-5.2 judges GPT-5.2's responses, Gemini judges Gemini's responses.
 Whether this introduces systematic score inflation or deflation is unknown from this data.
 It is a structural feature of using the same model set for both victim and judge roles.

-**Judge truncation.** In 2 of 45 judge calls (4.4%), Gemini's response JSON was truncated mid-string, causing fallback parsing.
+**Judge truncation.** In 2 of approximately 336 judge calls (0.6%), Gemini's response JSON was truncated mid-string, causing fallback parsing.
 Numeric scores were recovered but reasoning strings were lost.
 This is a data quality issue in a minority of cases.

 **No statistical comparison between experiments.** Experiment 1 used a single judge (Claude Opus 4.6) with GPT-3.5-turbo capped at 15 turns and GPT-5.2 capped at 30 turns.
 Experiment 2 used triple-judge consensus and 10-turn conversations.
 These are not controlled conditions for cross-experiment comparison.
 The GPT-5.2 results across both experiments should not be interpreted as a longitudinal trend.